Electronic Medical Record and Document Management System

 The system also had an extensive administrative interface which allowed for managing of dispatcher and driver accounts, complete statistical reporting, heat maps, billing document generation, and total user activity auditing capabilities.
 It also had a robust support system with a ticket-based helpdesk, video tutorials, FAQ, and a detailed key which explained every icon and color indicator within the system.

-During the preparations for, training for, and throughout the course of his first deployment to Iraq during 2006 Dean quickly became aware of the lack of modern technological applications on the battlefield; specifically where web technology was concerned.
+During the preparations for, training for, and throughout the course of my first deployment to Iraq in 2006 I quickly became aware of the lack of modern technological applications on the battlefield; specifically where web technology was concerned.
 Reports, orders, personnel matrices, and a plethora of other vital documents where all being passed from place to place via email with no centralized repository or share to be pulled from—or at least not easily accessible by remote units with very little assets.
 Data corruption was a major problem with people applying edits to the wrong version or in the wrong sequence and files being pushed up the chain with missing or outdated information.

 Where as the DOC initially started out as a small project on the company level, higher echelons were beginning to take notice at how effective and how easily reachable the DOC was, and soon it had become the standard means of information reporting, tracking, and dissemination for the brigade and utilized by every sister company of ours underneath it.
 As the deployment continued the functionality and capabilities of the DOC expanded exponentially, and by the end of it the DOC had even been adapted at the division level and was monitoring all US forces, allies, and enemy activity in the greater Baghdad area.